The Jackalope has both mythological and literal origins that traverse across history.

 In several folklore accounts of the jackalope, the creature is said to be even stronger and faster than its non-hybrid animal relatives, making it almost impossible to catch.
 If you do manage to catch up with the speedy animal, you’ll have to fend off being kicked, clawed, and gored with its antlers.

 But those who believe these creatures are hard to catch also know of a particularly alluring bait.
-Apparently, jackalopes are big whiskey fans and if you set a trap with the liquor, they’ll come running.
+Apparently, jackalopes are big whiskey fans and if you set a trap with the liquor, they will come running.
 Once intoxicated, the speedy creature becomes slower and easier to hunt.

 In some variations, the jackalope is particularly smart, able to easily understand human speech and mimic it back.